TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 20/Job 20.4.md

 ---

-Knowest thou [not] this of old time, Since man was placed upon earth,
+Don't you know this from old time, since man was placed on earth,